 You need to use these titles & descriptions to lure as many people as you can.

-Check out the two below for an example of two accounting firms and how their titles & descriptions entice you to click on there website.
+Check out the two below for an example of two accounting firms and how their titles & descriptions entice you to click on their website.

 NexGen has a title which doesn’t say much about the business, and a meta description which is confusing (why are they talking about home renovations?!).